How To Stay Healthy During These Cold Winter Months

 While it might be easy for you to observe proper hand hygiene practices, children err more often.
 As a result, they are more likely to transfer germs from one place to another.

-In the best centres that provide childcare in North Ryde, caregivers usually insist on proper handwashing to reduce risks of infection.
+In the best centres that provide childcare in Macquarie Park, caregivers usually insist on proper handwashing to reduce risks of infection.
 You can play your part by reinforcing the habit at home.

 Remind your child to wash their hands with soap and rinse well as soon as they come from outside.
 Insist on this before they eat and after using the washroom.
 For better results, lead by following proper hand hygiene practices.